-An important feature of this blog is its hypertextual, or rhizomatic if you prefer, structure.
-Key concepts in social systems theory are hyperlinked, sort of like Wikipedia, which means that the blog posts can be read in any order based on associational linkages.
+As noted above, an important feature of this blog is its hypertextual, or rhizomatic if you prefer, structure.
+Key concepts in social systems theory are hyperlinked, sort of like in Wikipedia, which means that the blog posts can be read in any order based on associational linkages.
 Most of the links are keep the reader inside the blog, but a few go out to the Web.
 You may also navigate by clicking on categories listed at the top of posts.
-I also update posts as I explore what I’ve written.
+I also frequently update posts as I explore what I’ve written.
 So the blog is mainly for me, as I use it to work out ideas.
 But, of course, I am happy to see that other people also read it from time to time.